 The Library requires public meetings and programs held in its meeting rooms be free and open to the public with no admission fee being required of participants.
-The group or organization using a meeting room may not charge a fee, collect donations, or conduct sales. in the library except as otherwise allowed in policies 4.7or 4.8.
+The group or organization using a meeting room may not charge a fee, collect donations, or conduct sales.

-4.8.2 Mesa Public Library Study Rooms
+4.8.2 Study Rooms

-Study rooms are closed or non-public forums, and are intended for individual or small-group study.
-Study rRooms in each location are available to be reserved online in advance on a first-come, first-served basis.
-Some study rooms are available for immediate use on a first-come, first served basis, and patronsusers must make arrangements-sign up for use of the rooms, at the time of use at the service desk.
-The individual or group using a study room may not charge a fee, collect donations, or conduct sales. in the library except as otherwise allowed in policies 4.7or 4.8.
+Study rooms are closed or non-public forums and are intended for individual or small-group study.
+Study rooms in each location are available to be reserved online in advance on a first-come, first-served basis.
+Some study rooms are available for immediate use on a first-come, first served basis, and patrons must make arrangements for use of the rooms, at the time of use at the service desk.
+The individual or group using a study room may not charge a fee, collect donations, or conduct sales.